open-estuary/estuary/doc/UEFI_Manual.4D03.md

     updatecpld 100000
     ```

 d.
-Power off and reboot board again
+Power off and reboot board again.

 <h2 id="3">Recover the UEFI when it broke</h2>